Based on 14 reviews

 We also operate Private Trips.

 The classic Everest Base Camp Trek itinerary commences and ends in our capital, Kathmandu.
-On the nine-day journey, you will discover the small villages dotted with fluttering prayer flags.
+On the 15-day journey, you will discover the small villages dotted with fluttering prayer flags.
 You get a closer insight into the colorful Buddhist and Hindu cultures and traditions.

-First and foremost, the tingling 45-minute flight from Kathmandu to Lukla Airport takes you to the starting hub of this best tour in Nepal.
+First and foremost, the 45-minute flight from Kathmandu to Lukla Airport takes you to the starting hub of this best tour in Nepal.
 We gear up to walk towards another beautiful Everest valley of Phakding, where the Himalayan farmland will greet us.

 Crossing the traditional villages and the suspension bridges on the way, the spectacular view of the Khumbu region will keep amassing us.
 Walking along the Dudh Koshi River, we’ll encounter many Suspension bridges that might make us quiver.
-The next day, we shall check in to Sagarmatha National Park and proceed towards Namche Bazar (3,440 m).
+The next day, we shall check into Sagarmatha National Park and proceed towards Namche Bazar (3,440 m).

-Please read our blog, “A Complete Guide to Everest Base Camp Trek, for more info.”
+Please read our blog, A Complete Guide to Everest Base Camp Trek, for more info.

 The Everest Base Camp Trek is an incredible adventure that takes you through some of the most breathtaking landscapes on Earth.
 Packaging the right gear is essential to make your trek comfortable and enjoyable.
 This guide provides a detailed list of items to help you prepare for the unique demands of this high-altitude experience.